yehia67/documentation/hub/0.1/how-to-guides/install-the-signing-server.md

 	```

 :::success:Success
-If everything went well, you should have Hub and a signing server ready for action.
+If everything went well, Hub will be connected to your signing server.
 The salt is no longer on the same server as your Hub!
 :::

 ## Next steps

 Make sure that your signing server has a firewall whitelist.
-The fewer external services you expose, the less vulnerable you are.
+The fewer external services you expose, the less vulnerable the signing server is.